DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 | Row count      | 1                         |

 The expression for `Filter rows` we use for filtering the rows by the importing username that was specified in the form.
 The required expression is `hackpp_sceapp_cst_username eq '<value from form>'`.
-`hackpp_sceapp_cst_username` is the so called `EntitySetName` of the targeted table.
+`hackpp_sceapp_cst_username` is one of the various internal column names of the `CST_USERNAME` in the targeted table.
-To poulate `<value from form>` we have to generate a new parameter.
+To populate `<value from form>` we have to generate a new parameter.
 The screenshot below shows how that is done.
-Position the cursor in the parentheses and click in the field.
+Click into the field with the above expression.
+If you don't see an extra window click the small link under the field named `Add dynamic content`.
 Select in the tab `Dynamic Content` the expression `Ask in PowerApps`.
 The screenshot shows the reaction of the designer after `Ask in PowerApps` was picked.

+**NOTE: The generated expression must be inside the single quotes.**
 <br><img src="./images/flow_new_list_rows_add_para.png" /><br>

 When you hover over the generated expression you see the name of the expected parameter which is `Listrows_Filterrows` (Corresponds to `<name of action>_<name of field>`).